 When you are looking to change strata managers or need a strata manager for a new building or development, ASSM has a proven track record in providing excellent strata management to a broad range of small to medium and large complex schemes.

-At ASSM we are not just experts in residential, community, commercial and industrial strata schemes.
-We assist numerous developers in preparing for registration, and we provide strata reports and inspections.
+We are not just experts in residential, community, commercial and industrial strata schemes.
+At ASSM, we assist numerous developers in preparing for registration and provide strata reports and inspections.

 We are one of New South Wales’ most trusted strata management firms.